AzimsTech/mysoftwarelist/README.md

 	<sub>The list keeps growing as I discover more.
 Check out my <a href="https://azimstech.github.io">blog</a> and follow me on <a href="https://twitter.com/azimslives">Twitter</a>.</sub>
 </p>
 <br>

+## Want to save time?
+Do yourself a favor and install Chocolatey!
+Chocolatey is a package manager for Windows.
+Having a package manager, makes installs of my most used software, that much easier.
+It is a great way to keep track of the software you have and which version of that software you are on.
+So installing Chocolatey is going to be what I do when set up windows for the first time.

 ### Installing Chocolatey
 Run the following command in **Powershell**: